Fadi-Eid/STM32F103_CMSIS/README.md

 # STM32F103 CMSIS Programming Guide
-This repo is a basic programming guide for the STM32F103 using CMSIS core and  Arm Embedded GCC compiler Each file contain a main.c file that contain source code for a certain feature or peripheral from the STM32F1.
+All programs are written in C and form a basic programming guide for the STM32F103 using CMSIS core and rely on the arm-none-eabi GCC toolchain.

-Compile the code with keil uvision 5.
+Each file contain a main.c file that contains source code for a certain feature or peripheral of the STM32F1.